Things to Do in Durham this Week

 Crank Arm DURHAM Wednesday Night Ride at Crank Arm Brewing Durham

-Game Night at Glass Jug Downtown
+Trivia Night at The Glass Jug Beer Lab - RTP

 Hammered Trivia at Hi Wire brewing